hit-perfect/hit-perfect.github.io/_pages/about.md

 # 🔥 News
+- *2025.12*: &nbsp;❤️ We will share our latest two works within 10 days.
+Please stay tuned..
 - *2025.03*: &nbsp;🎉 One paper on IQA led by senior Li Yu was accepted by ICME.

 # 📝 Publications and Projects